 Clearance work is currently underway to prepare the site where the new station will be located.
 This includes carrying out de-vegetation work to allow the site to be prepared ready for development.

 Following completion of the clearance work and approval of final design work in summer 2017, construction will begin in autumn 2017.
-The station will be completed and opened in Winter 2018/19.
+The station will be completed in Winter 2018/19.

 Public Engagement Exercise

 A public engagement exercise was carried out in 2014 and the report is available to download.